 The Jackson Laboratory welcomes applications from high school juniors and seniors, and undergraduate students interested in a research fellowship during the academic year.

 In-person, hybrid, and fully-remote research opportunities are available with researchers at our Maine and Connecticut campuses.
 Online applications are accepted on a rolling basis.
 Most academic year research projects start in the fall and continue through late spring.
 Application guidelines and fellowship requirements are described below.

 Students join a JAX research group and learn and practice the technical skills necessary to become a productive member of the research team.
 They also develop personal skills including, problem-solving, effective scientific communication, time management, and teamwork.
 Working with their mentor, students design an independent research project within the scope of the lab’s ongoing research program.
 Mentors include JAX faculty, postdoctoral associates, graduate students, and other biomedical research professionals.
-Over the course of the fellowship, students will experience all aspects of research from experimental design, to data analysis, to reporting results.
+Over the course of the fellowship, students will experience all aspects of research, from experimental design, to data analysis, to reporting results.
 Fellows will meet with lab members and with program staff to share results, learn new skills, and build their community of student scientists.